paypal/nemo-accessibility/README.md

     });
 ```
 ##Example
-In this project a sample code under `example/usingNemoAccessibility.js` is provided to demonstrate how to use `nemo-accessibility` plugin.
-As mentioned above nemo-accessibility plugin uses [AATT api][1] from [AATT][2] to run accessibility scans on a given page.
+In this project a sample `nemo-accessibility` plugin test is written under `example/usingNemoAccessibility.js`.
+As mentioned above `nemo-accessibility` plugin uses [AATT api][1] from [AATT][2] to run accessibility scans on a given page/element.
 Therefore to run the sample nemo-accessibility test, first we need to setup [AATT][2] which is pretty straightforward and should be done in a few minutes with steps below.
+If [AATT][2] is already setup, please skip this step

 ```bash
 git clone https://github.com/paypal/AATT.git